Admissions

 Eligibility

-• New transfer students who enter UIC with the GECC completed will be considered to have completed UIC’s General Education requirements as defined in the General Education section of the catalog.
+- New transfer students who enter UIC with the GECC completed will be considered to have completed UIC’s General Education program requirements as defined in the General Education section of the catalog and are not required to take additional lower-division UIC General Education Program courses.
 However, additional General Education requirements that have been approved for specific UIC colleges may still be required.

-• New transfer students with 30 hours of accepted transfer work who have not completed the GECC may consult with a college advisor to review options for completing General Education requirements.
+- New transfer students with 30 hours of accepted transfer work who have not completed the GECC are encouraged to meet with a college advisor to discuss degree programs of interest, required prerequisite courses, and review options for completing General Education requirements.
 Depending on the number of remaining courses required, a student may be allowed the option of completing either UIC’s General Education program or the GECC.

 Note: The GECC option is made available only when completion of the GECC requirements calls for at least two fewer courses than would be needed to complete UIC’s General Education requirements.